smirik/SmirikPropelAdminBundle/Resources/doc/configure.md

 #### Overriding column's templates

-Each column has own template based on type.
-E.g. boolean columns have 2 templates: 1th for filtering the results (dropdown yes/no) and 2th for listing (OK icon or FAIL icon).
+Each column has its own templates based on type.
+E.g. boolean columns have 2 templates: 1th for filtering the results (dropdown with yes/no) and 2th for listing (OK icon or FAIL icon).
 You can specify in config the template for each column:

 ``` yaml
 is_active: